bbauska/front-end-web-ui/README.md

 -   Configure a web project to use Bootstrap
 -   Become familiar with the basic features of Bootstrap

-**Note**: For those of you who are already familiar with Bootstrap 3, [here](http://getbootstrap.com/docs/4.0/migration/) is an overview from the Bootstrap 4 documentation on the major changes in Bootstrap 4 compared to Bootstrap 3.
+<b>Note</b>: For those of you who are already familiar with Bootstrap 3, [here](http://getbootstrap.com/docs/4.0/migration/) is an overview from the Bootstrap 4 documentation on the major changes in Bootstrap 4 compared to Bootstrap 3.

 While you will find Bootstrap 4 to have a lot of overlap in its classes with Bootstrap 3, several breaking changes have been introduced, including removing some components and introducing new components.